 - Preparation of Water Services Pricing Policy report

-- Preparation of an EIS
+- Preparation of an Environmental Impact Statement (EIS)

 - Foreshore licence application including liaison with the Department of Communications Marine and Natural Resources, Wexford Harbour Commissioners and Wexford Shell fishermen as the harbour is a designated shell fishery

-- PPP Assessment reports etc
+- PPP Assessment reports

 - Public consultation and Part VIII Planning Process